2018ik/2018ik.github.io/_wiki/grace.markdown

 ## Etymology

-The Greek word for grace refers to that which bestows joy or delight.
+The Greek word for grace (*χάρις*) is related to the verb *χαίρω* which means "to rejoice."
+Even in traditional usage by the ancient Greeks, grace is not only favor, politeness or aesthetics but also the joy which comes from those things.

 ## Not Mere Unmerited Favor